orphu/mcdungeon-docs/index.rst

 * Random placement of secret rooms.
 * Output floor maps to a terminal with color on ANSI systems.
 * Output entire dungeon maps to HTML.
+* Output POI infor for use in Minecraft Overviewer.
 * And more!